MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

 1. Change the color-management mode to OCIO
 2. Choose the OCIO config (already chosen if env variable set)
-3. Edit the OCIO options to have the correct default colorspaces working.
+3. Check the OCIO options to have the correct default colorspaces working.

 And of course, setting the other parameters related to your texturing.